Common toad: Reproduction

 The males mount the females' backs, grasping them with their fore limbs under the armpits in a grip that is known as amplexus.
 The males are enthusiastic, will try to grasp fish or inanimate objects and often mount the backs of other males.
 Sometimes several toads form a heap, each male trying to grasp the female at the base.
 It is a stressful period and mortality is high among breeding toads.
 A successful male stays in amplexus for several days and, as the female lays a long, double string of small black eggs, he fertilises them with his sperm.
-As the pair wander piggyback around the shallow edges of the pond, the gelatinous egg strings, which may contain 3000 to 6000 eggs and be 3 to 4.5 m in length, get tangled in plant stalks.
+As the pair wander piggyback around the shallow edges of the pond, the gelatinous egg strings, which may contain 1,500 to 6,000 eggs and be 3 to 4.5 m in length, get tangled in plant stalks.

-The strings of eggs absorb water and swell in size, and small tadpoles hatch out after two to three weeks.
+The strings of eggs absorb water and swell in size, and small tadpoles hatch out after 10 days.
 At first they cling to the remains of the strings and feed on the jelly.
 They later attach themselves to the underside of the leaves of water weed before becoming free swimming.
 The tadpoles at first look similar to those of the common frog (Rana temporaria) but they are a darker colour, being blackish above and dark grey below.
 They can be distinguished from the tadpoles of other species by the fact that the mouth is the same width as the space between the eyes, and this is twice as large as the distance between the nostrils.
 Over the course of a few weeks their legs develop and their tail gradually gets reabsorbed.
 By twelve weeks of age they are miniature toads measuring about 1.5 cm long and ready to leave the pond.